Guide to Family-Friendly Fun in Sonoma County

 Cal Skate, Rohnert Park

-As one of the North Bay Area’s only roller skating rinks, Cal Skate lets you strap on skates or blades and glide away.
-On Fridays, Open Skate features a series of games and modern hit music for a fun family night out.
+As one of the North Bay Area’s only roller skating rinks, Cal Skate lets you strap on skates or roller blades and glide away to musical hits.
+Check the schedule for fun games and events that promise a rollicking good time with your family.

 Children’s Museum of Sonoma County, Santa Rosa

-Dedicated to instilling a sense of wonder and teaching children (and their parents) about the arts, sciences, and the world around them, the Children's Museum provides hands-on, interactive exhibits and activities in a safe environment, custom-designed for families with children ages 10 and younger.
+Instilling a sense of wonder while teaching a little about art, science, and the world, the Children’s Museum provides hands-on, interactive exhibits and activities in a safe environment custom-designed for children ages 10 and younger.
+Kids love being able to touch and play on the hands-on exhibits here.

 Scandia Family Fun Center, Rohnert Park

-This kid's fantasyland includes two 18-hole miniature golf courses complete with tiny buildings, bridges, and waterways.
-A favorite for kids, the bumper "blaster" boats come equipped with water sprayers (a great way to cool off on a warm day), while the straight track and banked turns of Lil' Indy Raceway gives kids an adrenaline-pumping racing experience.
-Also featured are 18 batting cages with slow pitch and fast pitch.
+This kid-favorite destination includes two 18-hole miniature golf courses with tiny buildings, bridges, and waterways.
+The bumper “blaster” boats are equipped with water sprayers, while the track of Lil’ Indy Raceway gives kids an adrenaline-pumping racing experience.
+You’ll also find 18 slow- and fast-pitch batting cages.

 Fundemonium, Rohnert Park

 This toy, hobby, and game store boasts 14,000 square feet of fun.
-Options include a children’s play area, a slot car track, an indoor, radio-controlled car track, rock tables for radio-controlled rock crawlers, a snack bar, and LEGO play.
+Discover a stocked children’s play area, a mesmerizing slot car track, a radio-controlled car track, rock tables for radio-controlled rock crawlers, a snack bar, and LEGO play!

 Charles M. Schulz Museum, Santa Rosa

-If you happen to have some Peanuts fans in the family, visit the Charles M. Schulz Museum and research center.
-This fun, laidback museum has some interesting exhibits about the famed cartoonist and his beloved Peanuts characters.
-Directly across the street is Snoopy’s Home Ice stadium for ice skating with the family.
+Peanuts fans love the Charles M. Schulz Museum.
+This fun, laid-back museum features interesting exhibits about the famed cartoonist and his beloved characters.
+Across the street is Snoopy’s Home Ice stadium for ice skating with the family.
 For more details about all things Peanuts, read Explore Snoopy and the Peanuts in Sonoma County 2-Day Itinerary.

 Pacific Coast Air Museum, Santa Rosa

-Imagination takes flight at the Pacific Coast Air Museum, whose mission is to educate children and preserve aviation history.
+Imagination takes flight at the Pacific Coast Air Museum, whose mission is to preserve and share the fascinating aspects of aviation history.
 The museum displays historic aircraft and features antique World War II planes.
-They also host several events throughout the year, like the Wheels & Wings Car Show in September.
+They also host events throughout the year, like the Wheels & Wings Car Show in September.

 House of Happy Walls Museum, Glen Ellen

-The House of Happy Walls Museum sounds delightful even before you know what it is.
-What makes this National Historic Landmark abode so cheerful is that it salutes author Jack London's artistic life, set appropriately enough in Jack London State Historic Park.
-Jack lived for adventure, and today, families can hike the 26 miles of connecting trails of this 39-acre backcountry woodland retreat and mountain expanse, just as he did.
+The House of Happy Walls Museum, a National Historic Landmark, salutes author Jack London’s artistic life, set in Jack London State Historic Park.
+Jack lived for adventure, and today, families can hike the 26 miles of connecting trails of this 39-acre woodland retreat just as he did.
 Free guided tours are available on the weekends.

 Check out more family-friendly things to do in Glen Ellen.